 - Turned me on to something new and interesting - people with great product instincts tend to notice great products before everyone else.
 If I’m interviewing a top-notch candidate, I usually walk away having discovered something new and innovative.

-Here are some good questions for judging product instincts:
+Here are some good interview questions for judging product instincts:

 - Tell me about a great product you’ve encountered recently.
 Why do you like it?
 [By the way, it drives me crazy when candidates name one of my products in an interview.
 I had a hard time hiring anybody at Yahoo! who told me the coolest product they’d come across recently was Yahoo!
 Good grief.]